×

 For a sophisticated and unified appearance, opt for paintings that use varying shades of your room’s dominant colour.
 This monochromatic approach adds depth without overwhelming the senses.

-Consider bold and vibrant paintings to inject energy and personality if your room features a neutral palette.
+Consider bold and vibrant paintings to add energy and personality to your room if they feature a neutral palette.
 A vivid artwork can be a conversation starter and a statement piece.

 Creating a balanced composition involves more than colour; it’s also about the size, placement, and style of your paintings: